 At Winterslow our Mathematics curriculum is planned and taught in line with the 2014 National Curriculum.
 As a school we aim to ensure that all pupils become fluent mathematicians who are able to learn and understand the What, How and Why of Mathematics.

 The success of our curriculum is seen in our pupils’ ability to discuss and reason mathematically and apply their knowledge and skills to problem solving and investigative tasks.

 We want every child to be successful and encourage children to develop an “I can do Maths” attitude.

 We are dedicated to ensuring Continued Professional Development of our Staff at Winterslow to ensure we provide the most effective Teaching and Learning for our pupils.

-Mrs Malcolm is our Maths Subject Leader and is also employed as a Leading Teacher in Mathematics by Wiltshire Council.
-In both roles Mrs Malcolm is responsible for driving substantial and sustainable changes in the teaching of Maths at Winterslow and other schools within the county.
+Miss McDermott is our Maths Subject Leader.
+Miss McDermott is responsible for driving substantial and sustainable changes in the teaching of Maths at Winterslow.

 At Winterslow we have embedded a whole school approach to planning, teaching and learning for Mastery.